-There shall be no collection of money, food or clothing, except as recommended and by the Administration. authorized Date of Adoption: February 26, 2015 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015
+There shall be no collection of money, by the Administration. food or clothing, except as recommended and authorized Date of Adoption: February 26, 2015 Ratified by the Boa Legal Reference: NA rd of Directors on September 23, 2015

 Policy No. 1002.7.
 Public Gifts/Donations to the Schools